Your Home Has “Square Graveyards” & Here’s How to Clean Them

 When vacuuming and mopping our floors, we inevitably and unavoidably clean around our major appliances, such as the dishwasher, fridge, and washer and dryer.
 They’re far too difficult to move and no regular cleaning tool is narrow enough to fit beneath them.
 So week after week, dust and other “collectibles” gather beneath these square graveyards of household debris.
 That’s about to change.

-The Thorough Way to Clean Under Appliances
+How to Clean Under the Fridge and Other Appliances

 The thought of moving appliances might raise your mental hackles, but knowing that the space underneath your appliances is spotless (at least for a while) is pretty satisfying.
 And it’s not as bad as you might think.

-- Sweep a broom handle or yard stick under the appliance to get any loose items that might make it difficult to move the appliance
+- Sweep a broom handle or yard stick under the appliance to get any loose items that might make it difficult to move the appliance.

-- Unplug your appliance
+- Unplug your appliance.

 - Move your appliance: Many refrigerators are on rollers.
 For washers and dryers, you may need a partner to help you scoot the appliance out.